drbean/edit/jeffreykuo/Nanofluid_based_CPVT_44_January_23_send.md

 $$Q_{\text{in}} = {\text{CR}_{\text{Tc}}\text{\ A}}_{\text{TC}}\int_{\lambda_{i}}^{\lambda_{f}}{I(\lambda)\tau_{F}\left( \lambda \right)}d\lambda\ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ (2)$$

-where $\text{CR}_{\text{Tc}}$ and $A_{\text{TC}}$ are the concentration ratio and the effective surface area of nanofluid splitter tubes, and
+where $\text{CR}_{\text{Tc}}$ and $A_{\text{TC}}$ are the concentration ratio and the effective surface area of the nanofluid splitter tubes, and
 $\tau_{F}\text{\ \ }$the transmittance of the Fresnel concentrator.
-More than 99% of the surface solar flux is contained in the spectral region between 300 nm initial wavelength and 2500 nm final wavelength, hence the solar radiation energy apart from this band can be ignored [27-29](#_ENREF_27)\[\].
-Transparent quartz tubes have been used for the nanofluid flowing to reduce optical loss.
+More than 99% of the surface solar flux is contained in the spectral region between 300 nm initial wavelength and 2500 nm final wavelength, hence solar radiation energy apart from this band can be ignored [27-29](#_ENREF_27)\[\].
+Transparent quartz tubes were used for transport of the nanofluid to reduce optical loss.
 This energy is equal to the thermal energy absorbed by the nanofluid, the transmitted energy to the PV module and the energy loss.